ShijunW/Galvanize-DSI-Capstone/aws_app/readme.md

 ```
 sudo service mongod start
 ```
-If there is error, try to follow [this link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-edition) to make it work.
+If there is error, try to follow [this link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-edition) to solve it.

 8. Create MongoDB